Implementing Lean Methodology: Steps For Success

 Some best practices to keep in mind when implementing lean include:

-• Seek input from frontline employees
+• Seek input from frontline employees.

-• Start with pilot projects before broader implementation
+• Start with pilot projects before broader implementation.

-• Use visual metrics to track performance
+• Use visual metrics to track performance.

-• Design processes to enhance flexibility
+• Design processes to enhance flexibility.

-• Cross-train employees to increase workforce agility
+• Cross-train employees (e.g., sales methodologies) to increase workforce agility.

-• Encourage bottom-up innovation and problem solving
+• Encourage bottom-up innovation and problem-solving.

-• Foster an environment of continuous experimentation
+• Foster an environment of continuous experimentation.

-• Align policies and procedures to support lean practices
+• Align policies and procedures to support lean practices.

-• Reward and recognize employees for lean accomplishments
+• Reward and recognize employees for lean accomplishments.

 Examples of Lean in Action